 Those who watch your videos will have the chance to follow you and receive notifications anytime you go live.

 Facebook Live is free, but you may want to pay for ads via Facebook to advertise your live feed.
 Prices for ads vary.

 Moovly is online software for creating animated presentations and videos.
 With it, you can create ads, tutorials and demonstrations for a variety of B2B and B2C purposes.
 There is a library of objects you can use, and all the assets are drag and drop.
 You can add in voiceover, and enlist the help of a Moovly professional for scriptwriting, animation and voiceover recording.

-The platform includes a number of pricing options that range from free to $595 per year.
-The free version comes with unlimited watermarked videos and 100 MB of storage.
-The highest priced version gives you unlimited videos that are not watermarked, two gigabytes of storage, commercial use, and the opportunity to upload your own video clips.
+The platform includes a number of pricing options that range from $60 to $300 per year, outside of a free trial version (that watermarks your videos).
+The $60 version comes with unlimited videos and 1GB of storage.
+The highest priced version gives you 5GB of storage, commercial use, and priority rendering.

 9. Imgflip Meme Generator

 Imgflip Meme Generator is a simple tool to produce customized memes with popular meme images.
 If you don’t know what memes are currently trending, just log onto Imgflip and see for yourself.
 Add your own text as it relates to your brand’s messaging, and save it for upload.